xy-241/CS-Notes/content/Computer Organisation/Number System/Integer Encoding (数字编码).md

 >
 > We can **reuse** [[Adder]] [[Logic Gates]] to perform subtraction without the need for dedicated subtraction logic gates.

+>[!important] Obtaining 1s-complement
+> We can obtain the two's complement, also known as the negative representation of a positive number, using the formula: $-x = 2^{n}- x - 1$.

 >[!caution] Mathematically wrong definition of 0
 > We have `+0` (when all bits are 0) & `-0`(when all bits are 1) under this encoding, this can be solved with [[#2's Complement (补码)]].